It's done! The Fairview and Cole intersection officially reopens

-BOISE - The City of Boise held the official ribbon cutting Wednesday for the brand-new Fairview and Cole intersection project.
+BOISE - The Ada County Highway District held the official ribbon cutting Wednesday for the brand-new Fairview and Cole intersection project.

 Boise drivers have waited about a year as crews worked to revamp the intersection.